My2ndAngelic/homebrew-legacy-cask/README.md

 ## Acceptable Casks

-`homebrew/cask-versions` is not intended to be used for all and any old versions you personally require for xyz project; casks submitted here should be expected to be used by a reasonable number of people and supported by contributors long-term.
+`My2ndAngelic/homebrew-cask-legacy` is only used to install legacy cask for old macOS version.
+The current support is from Mavericks and earlier.
+Please ensure that you have the latest version of you major macOS release

 You may wish to consider hosting your own [tap](https://github.com/Homebrew/brew/blob/master/docs/How-to-Create-and-Maintain-a-Tap.md) for casks you wish to personally support that do not meet the above standards.

-For this repo, rules are (following our [nomenclature](https://github.com/Homebrew/homebrew-cask/blob/master/doc/development/adding_a_cask.md#finding-a-home-for-your-cask)):
+For this repo, rules are (following our [nomenclature](https://github.com/My2ndAngelic/homebrew-cask-legacy/blob/master/doc/development/adding_a_cask.md#finding-a-home-for-your-cask)):

-+ Include the latest minor version of legacy versions of commercial and freemium software.
-+ Legacy versions of commercial and freemium software are restricted to a maximum of five casks.
-+ Include beta, development, unstable, nightly, early access program, ….
-+ Refuse legacy versions of gratis or open-source software, unless there is a clear demonstrable need for them.
-+ Legacy versions of gratis or open-source software that were accepted should be removed after one year.
-+ Include casks that do not fit the rules, but need to exist somewhere since they are required by other casks.
++ Legacy version only
++ Only support Mavericks and earlier.
++ Please consider contribute new version to [homebrew-cask](https://github.com/Homebrew/homebrew-cask) or [homebrew-cask-version](https://github.com/Homebrew/homebrew-cask-version)

 ## License
-Code is under the [BSD 2 Clause (NetBSD) license](https://github.com/Homebrew/homebrew-cask-versions/blob/master/LICENSE)
+Homebrew's original code is under the [BSD 2 Clause (NetBSD) license](https://github.com/My2ndAngelic/homebrew-cask-legacy/blob/master/LICENSE-ORIGINAL)

+My own code in under [WTFPL](https://github.com/My2ndAngelic/homebrew-cask-legacy/blob/master/LICENSE-MODIFIED)

+Clarification: Do what you want with my rewrite.
+If you want to get the parts done by Homebrew then please use their license.